pingidentity/terraform-provider-pingdirectory/docs/data-sources/connection_handler.md

 ### Read-Only

-- `accept_backlog` (Number) When the `type` attribute is set to `ldap`: Specifies the maximum number of pending connection attempts that are allowed to queue up in the accept backlog before the server starts rejecting new connection attempts.
-When the `type` attribute is set to `http`: Specifies the number of concurrent outstanding connection attempts that the connection handler should allow.
+- `accept_backlog` (Number) When the `type` attribute is set to:
+  - `ldap`: Specifies the maximum number of pending connection attempts that are allowed to queue up in the accept backlog before the server starts rejecting new connection attempts.
+  - `http`: Specifies the number of concurrent outstanding connection attempts that the connection handler should allow.
 The default value should be acceptable in most cases, but it may need to be increased in environments that may attempt to establish large numbers of connections simultaneously.
 - `allow_ldap_v2` (Boolean) Indicates whether connections from LDAPv2 clients are allowed.
 - `allow_start_tls` (Boolean) Indicates whether clients are allowed to use StartTLS.
 - `allow_tcp_reuse_address` (Boolean) Indicates whether the server should attempt to reuse socket descriptors.
 This may be useful in environments with a high rate of connection establishment and termination.